You can skip this section if you are not installing the console on a disconnected machine.

 8.To begin the installation click Install.

-10.Use the boxes provided to define how users and services will access the SQL Server database.
+9.Use the boxes provided to define how users and services will access the SQL Server database.

 Choose a database server and instance

 •Server name: You can specify a machine or you can specify a machine and the SQL Server instance running on that machine (for example: machinename\SQLExpress).
 If SQL Server is already installed, this box will be automatically populated with the local SQL Server instance name.
+You can also click the dropdown arrow and select Get remote server names to retrieve a list of available servers.

 •Database name: Specify the database name you want to use.
 The default database name is